-Deputies find person dead while investigating crash on I-10 in West Baton Rouge
+Deputies find body of missing New Iberia man while investigating crash on I-10 in West Baton Rouge

 Latest Weather Blog

-Deputies find person dead while investigating crash on I-10 in West Baton Rouge
+Deputies find body of missing New Iberia man while investigating crash on I-10 in West Baton Rouge

-GROSSE TETE - Authorities found a person dead inside a vehicle while investigating a crash along I-10 Tuesday evening.
+GROSSE TETE - Authorities found the body of a man who went missing early Saturday when they found his vehicle crashed along I-10 Tuesday evening.

 The West Baton Rouge Sheriff's Office said it responded to the crash late Tuesday afternoon on I-10 West between the Port Allen and Grosse Tete exits.
-It wasn't immediately clear what caused the wreck.
+Deputies found "Jazzy" Jeff Leon, who was last heard from after leaving a concert in Baton Rouge on Friday night.

+Family members said that Leon was last heard from at a gas station around 2:30 a.m.
+Saturday after Chris Ardoin's concert at The Basin in downtown Baton Rouge.
+BRPD officers found footage of Leon at the gas station and saw that he was the only person in his car when he left.

+Deputies said they found Leon's missing gold Ford Expedition with Leon inside, still wearing the clothes that he went missing in.

 Trending News